4.6 Settlement agreements and other awards

 Verification procedure

-A reward is verified in order to make a determination of eligibility for an exemption.
+A reward is verified in order to make a determination on eligibility for an exemption.
 Damages or compensation for pain and suffering or expenses may be awarded by a court, but are frequently settled out of court.
 If a case proceeds to trial, the judge may break down the damage award under various headings (i.e., heads of damage).

 The proportion of the original claim that was made for pain and suffering can then be applied to the total amount of the award actually made.
 Where no other heads of damage were sought for loss of earnings, other income or employment, the whole amount of the award can be attributed to pain and suffering and expenses.

-- the purpose(s) of the award(s)
+- the purpose(s) of the award(s) or settlement(s)

 - the amount(s)

-- the named participant(s)
+- the named recipient(s)

 The applicant or recipient must provide verification of the award by way of:

-- a copy of the order(s) for the award(s) made by the court or Tribunal
+- a copy of the order(s) for the award(s) made by the court or Tribunal and/or;

 - a statement or statements from the payor(s) such as an insurance company